nextpyp/prismpyp/docs/eval2d.md

 Once the model has finished training, you can generate **static 2D visualizations** of learned feature vectors.

-These embeddings reveal structural patterns across your dataset — highlighting variations in ice type, contamination, or support film quality.
+These embeddings reveal structural patterns across your dataset — highlighting variations in ice type, presence of contamination, and support film coverage.

 !!! tip